investindex/TaxAdv/README.md

 If the loan isn’t paid back in full, there is no default that harms your credit score.
 The outstanding loan balance is deemed a distribution from your account.
 So you don’t have to pay it back, but you will owe extra taxes if you don’t.
 If you intend not to pay it back because you need the money and can’t repay it, you can just withdraw from the account without bothering to take a loan.

 If you leave your employer, the loan has to be paid back on a potentially accelerated schedule.
 Repayment is due by the tax day for the tax year in which employment severance occurs.
 So if we leave our job in 2024, the full loan balance is due by tax day in 2025 (roughly April 15).
 This presents an obvious problem: people who lose their jobs are generally the least capable of quickly repaying a loan.
-Even
+And if they accept that they can't repay it, they'll have an extra large tax bill waiting for them.

 How do 401(k) “loans” compare to conventional loans?